 The DOJ’s Summer Law Intern Program.
 The application is due on labor day so this opportunity has passed for this year but if you wish to apply next year, plan to apply by labor day.

-The New York County District Attorney’s Office Law School Summer Internship pays interns a $500/week stipend.
+The New York County District Attorney’s Office Law School Summer Internship pays interns a $840/week stipend.

-The New York City Law Department also pays interns a $500/week stipend.
+The New York City Law Department pays interns a $750/week stipend and offers free housing.

 The Oregon Department of Justice pays interns.

 The Chicago Transit Authority (CTA) pays interns $16/hr.
-I met with the CTA earlier this year and blogged about it so head to my blog post to learn more about what they are looking for in summer interns.
+I met with the CTA a couple of years ago and blogged about it so head to my blog post to learn more about what they are looking for in summer interns.

 This list is not exhaustive.
-Other government and public interest opportunities pay as well although the vast majority do not.
+Other government and public interest opportunities pay as well.
+PSJD tracks these opportunities.

 An often overlooked source of summer funding is bar associations.
 Many cities, states, and even the ABA have summer funding resources available to law students.
 I already listed one example, the Massachusetts Bar Foundation’s stipend, above.
 Below are just a few additional examples of the many bar foundation stipends that are available.